raahmad/Patient_Data_VBA/README.md

 Created a VBA script in Microsoft Excel that programmatically queried an SQL database and copied patient data to a worksheet Cleaned the raw data in the worksheet and programmatically calculated the bmi, diastolic blood pressure, and systolic blood pressure of all the patients in the dataset

+### Where to see code
+1. Open file
+2. Click alt + F11
+3. Can view VBA code to run program